How exactly do you say today in Italian?

 La lezione di quest’oggi sarà molto più interessante delle precedenti.

-Today’s lecture will be much more interesting than the previous ones.
+Today’s lesson will be much more interesting than the previous ones.

 Oggi can also mean nowadays.